DevArtech/devartech/README.md

 ### Hi there 👋
 I am DevArtech, also known as just Artech, and am a video game developer, 3D Modeller & Additive Manufacturer, and general avid computer scientist.
 I am a student studying at MSOE for Comp Sci.

-🔭 I'm currently working on: My Landing Page
+🔭 I'm currently working on: My Landing Page: https://devartech.github.io/devartech/
 📫 Feel free to reach out at: iamhaile222@gmail.com
 Pronouns: He/Him
 Thanks for reading this! 😄